 When food is limited, the stoat may feed on birds, bird eggs, and hares.
 They may also feed on small invertebrates, amphibians such as frogs, fish, insects, and reptiles.

 Their ability to climb trees makes birds and bird’s eggs available to them.
 They are also active when most of their prey is sleeping or resting.

-Stoats have excellent vision at night, which enables them to prey on frogs, rabbits, poultry and birds when they are still sleeping.
+Stoats have excellent vision at night, enabling them to prey on frogs, rabbits, poultry, and birds when they are still sleeping.

 What are Weasels?